007hacky007/m365_dashboard/README.md

+Fork notes:
+Display changed from SPI to I2C in defines.h
+Fixed random characters by commenting ru language in defines.h cruise on by default in defines.h fixed default wheel size to be 8.5 in defines.h
+The pressed brake flag threshold was set too high and could not enter the menu because of this

 # Xiaomi M365 Display [This project is no longer maintained, because I don't have a platform to test it.]

 I will be pushing pull requests, if you improve this in any way possible feel free to create a push request.